grgomrton/kalman-filter/README.md

 # Kalman filter demo

-This will be a demo application for the one-dimensional case of the _Kalman filter_ algorithm.
+A demo application for the one-dimensional case of the _Kalman filter_ algorithm.
+In work.

 <p align="center"><img src="initial_position_plot.png" alt="Initial position on plot" /></p>

 ### Test execution

-To execute the tests without the ignored and the sporadic tests (random tests) execute the Tests module with the following arguments:
+To execute the tests without the sporadic tests (random tests) execute the Tests module with the following arguments:

-`~[ignore]~[random-test]`
+`~[random-test]`

 ### Build